-The gcp:healthcare/hl7StoreIamPolicy:Hl7StoreIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Healthcare HL7v2 stores.
-Three related resources serve different use cases: Hl7StoreIamPolicy replaces the entire policy, Hl7StoreIamBinding manages all members for a single role, and Hl7StoreIamMember adds individual members to a role.
-This guide focuses on three capabilities: authoritative policy replacement, role-level member binding, and incremental member addition.
+The gcp:healthcare/hl7StoreIamPolicy:Hl7StoreIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Healthcare HL7v2 stores, controlling who can access and modify HL7 message data.
+This guide focuses on three capabilities: authoritative policy replacement, role-based member grants, and incremental member additions.

-These resources reference an existing HL7v2 store and grant access to IAM principals.
+IAM resources for HL7v2 stores reference an existing store by ID and grant access to IAM principals.
 The examples are intentionally small.
-Combine them with your own HL7v2 store infrastructure and identity management.
-Note that Hl7StoreIamPolicy cannot be used with Hl7StoreIamBinding or Hl7StoreIamMember, as they will conflict over policy state.
+Combine them with your own HL7v2 store infrastructure and IAM principals.
+Note that this resource is in beta and requires the terraform-provider-google-beta provider.

 Replace the entire IAM policy with a new definition